Immunity from Aging. Is it possible? Can you boost your immune system to slow, halt or reverse aging?

 The number of leukocytes in the blood is often an indicator of disease.
 When you are healthy, your white blood cells make up approximately 1% (4,000 to 11,000 cells per microliter) of the total blood volume.
 An increase in the number of leukocytes over the upper limits is called leukocytosis.
 It is normal when it is part of healthy immune responses, which happen frequently.
 A decrease below the lower limit is called leukopenia.
 This indicates a weakened immune system.
 Your white blood cell levels should be checked as part of your annual physical.

 Your Adaptive Immune System

 In addition to the innate natural killer lymphocytes, your body has evolved to produce adaptive lymphocytes.
 These are B cells (for humoral, antibody-driven adaptive immunity) and T cells (for cell-mediated, cytotoxic adaptive immunity).

 In humans, B cells (Bursa cells) develop from hematopoietic stem cells (HSCs) that originate from bone marrow.
 They remain in the bone marrow to mature then migrate to your spleen and lymph nodes to guard against antigens.
-In birds, where they were first discovered, B cells migrate to the bursa of Fabricius, a lymphoid organ to mature.
+In birds, where they were first discovered, B cells migrate to the bursa of Fabricius, a lymphoid organ.
 This is why B cells are called bursa cells and not bone marrow cells.